hynek/build-and-inspect-python-package/.github/SECURITY.md

 ## Supported Versions

-Only the latest versions are currently supported.
+Only the latest version is supported.

 ## Reporting a Vulnerability